How We Score NZ Investment Properties

 Every property listed on FindMyProperty.co.nz has been put through a rigorous, automated analysis pipeline.
 This article explains exactly how we arrive at the composite score you see on each listing — and what it means for you as an investor.

-Our composite score (0–100) is a weighted average of six individual component scores.
+Our composite score (0–100) is a weighted average of four individual component scores.
 Each component is designed to answer a specific question about the property's investment potential.

 AI Vision Analysis